gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---
 <!-- _class: two-col -->

-## 06-traffic-gen: Hybrid Traffic Generator: Creating a List of Cores: Linear Traffic Generator Core Explained
+## 06-traffic-gen: Hybrid Generator: Creating a List of Cores: Linear Generator Core Explained

-In the for loop, we create `num_linear_cores` Linear Traffic Generator Cores and append each one to our `core_list`.
+In the for loop, we create `num_linear_cores` Linear Generator Cores and append each one to our `core_list`.

-Each Linear Traffic Generator Core parameter is initialized with the same values from the constructor, except for `min_addr` and `max_addr`.
+Each Linear Generator Core parameter is initialized with the same values from the constructor, except for `min_addr` and `max_addr`.

-We use these parameters to give each Linear Traffic Generator Core a partition of the range of `min_addr` to `max_addr`.
+We use these parameters to give each Linear Generator Core a partition of the range of `min_addr` to `max_addr`.

 ###